wilsontelab/genomex-mdi-tools/shared/modules/README.md

 ```

 All condaFamilies and optionFamilies are interpreted relative
-to the calling suite, not the suite that contains the module.
+to the calling suite, not the suite that defines the module.
-Therefore, action module developers should specify shared condaFamilies
+Therefore, action module developers should specify shared
-and optionFamilies in full syntax, e.g.,
+condaFamilies and optionFamilies in full syntax, e.g.,
 'condaFamilies: \<module-suite\>//\<family\>',
 in case the action module is called from another suite.

 If inline component families are specified within module.yml,
 they are appended at the end of the working pipeline.yml file
 during execution and therefore override families of the same name
 in the calling suite.
-Ultimately, it is the job of the calling
+It is the job of the calling pipeline to
-suite to manage and account for any collisions in family names
-between different actions.
+manage any collisions in family names between different actions.

 The consuming pipeline and/or suite, not the module's tool suite,
-are responsible for _building_ the required conda environment or Singularity
+are responsible for _building_ the required conda environment or
-container using the instructions provided by the module.
+Singularity container using the definitions provided by the module.

-### Step modules
+## Step modules

 Step modules provide reusable code files that can be called
 within a pipeline action that you configured yourself.
 Use of code in this